coredataengineers/CDE-BOOTCAMP/12_apache_kafka/05-Partition-and-Offset.md

 Imagine a library shelf (topic):
 * Each shelf section (partition) contains books lined up in order (0,1,2,3,4,...).
-* Each book has a page number (offset) that never changes.
+* Each book has a page number (offset) that never changes (Page 1, 2, 3, 4, 5, ...).
 * Multiple people (consumers) can read different shelf sections at once, but within a section, everyone sees the books in the same order.